jl2922/hps/README.md

 | **boost** | 13 | 20 | 13 | 13 |
 | **hps** | 7 | 16 | 7 | 2 |

-Note: fixed cost includes the estimated amount of lines of commands needed for a proficient user to install the library, set the environment variables, extra lines of code needed in the Makefile, and various includes, etc.
+Note: fixed cost includes the estimated amount of lines of commands needed for an experienced user to install the library, set the environment variables, extra lines of code needed in the Makefile, and various includes, etc.

 ## Usage